ixdat/ixdat/docs/source/diving_deeper/structure_docs/technique_docs/electrochemistry.rst

 Note that ``as_cv()`` is available for any hyphenated technique which inherits from ``ECMeasurement``, such as ``ECMSMeasurement``, and that all the data from the second technique (here MS) comes along for the ride when using the cycle counter to select data.
+For full documentation of the cyclic voltammetry module see below: :ref:`cv_module`

+.. _ec_module:

 The ``ec`` module
 -----------------